-Barnaby Rudge was the fifth novel from Charles Dickens, first published in 1841.
+Barnaby Rudge was the fifth novel from Charles Dickens, and first appeared as a weekly serial published in Master Humphrey’s Clock, from February 1841 to November 1841.
 It is the first of Dickens’s two historical novels (the other being A Tale of Two Cities).
 Barnaby Rudge is largely set around the time of the Gordon Riots of 1780.

 Barnaby Rudge is the first of Dickens’s two historical novels (the other being A Tale of Two Cities) and is largely set around a backdrop of the Gordon Riots, in late eighteenth-century England, which saw several days of rioting motivated by anti-Catholic sentiment.
 A protest movement, led by Lord George Gordon, was unhappy with a 1778 Act of Parliament restoring some powers to Roman Catholics.
 In 1780, Gordon led a mob that marched on London, causing widespread rioting and looting, including the burning down of Newgate Prison.

 The story begins in 1775 with Barnaby Rudge, his Mother, and his talking Raven Grip, fleeing their home from a blackmailer, and going into hiding.
 Joe Willet similarly finds he must leave his home to escape his Father’s ire, leaving behind the woman he loves.
 Five years later these characters, and many others whose lives we have followed, find themselves caught up in the horrific Protestant rioting led by George Gordon.